secretstartups/handbook/job-families/engineering/quality/engineering-analytics/management/index.html.md

 * Extends Manager & Senior Manager, Engineering Analytics
 * Define and own all of GitLab's Engineering Analytics efforts.
-* Define the Engineering Analytics fiscal year Direction (in handbook).
+* Define Engineering Analytics fiscal year Direction (in handbook).
-* Define plans and quarterly OKRs to execute against key objectives and roadmap.
-Align efforts strategically across R&D.
+* Define Engineering Analytics quarterly OKRs and align efforts strategically across Engineering and Product.
+* Define roadmap & execution plans to deliver business resules measured by key objectives & performance indicators.
-* Drive quarterly OKR retrospectives and improvements that impacts Engineering Analytics.
+* Drive quarterly OKR retrospectives and identify improvements that impact the business bottom-line.
 * Drive improvements to KPIs and PIs that is in Engineering Analytics's line-of-work and job-family.
 * Publish and socialize the progress of Engineering Analytics broadly throughout the company.
-* Align the day-to-day execution of the Engineering Analytics team to the top objectives of the company.
-Consistently ensure top objectives are well communicated.
+* Align the day-to-day execution of the Engineering Analytics to the top objectives of the company & communicated them broadly.
-* Collaborate closely with senior leadership in Engineering Division & GitLab's central data team.
+* Collaborate closely with senior leadership in Engineering, Product & GitLab's central data team.
-* Foster healthy conflict amongst the team to resolve issues quickly.
+* Foster healthy conflict amongst the teams to resolve issues quickly.
-* Hire world class Data Analysts for the Engineering Division.
+* Hire world class Data Analysts & Managers for the Engineering Division.
-* Define roles & grow Engineering Analytics for what is needed from the business in the next 3-4 years.
+* Define & grow Engineering Analytics roles for what is needed from the business in the next 3-4 years.

 #### Director, Engineering Analytics Requirements

-* Extends Senior Manager, Engineering Analytics
+* Extends Manager & Senior Manager, Engineering Analytics
-* Outstanding leadership skills and someone who takes initiative, makes hard decisions, and is accountable.
+* Outstanding leadership skills and someone who takes initiative, makes hard decisions, & is accountable.
-* Demonstrated capability to drive initiatives, develop thoughtful strategies, and deliver results at a senior level.
+* Demonstrated capability to drive initiatives, develop thoughtful strategies, & deliver results at a senior level.
-* Track record leading & working with the open source community at large.
+* Track record of delivering analytics capabilities that improves the business bottom-line.
-* Track record of influencing bussiness stakeholders from multiple domains to attain company objective.
+* Track record of influencing bussiness stakeholders from multiple domains to deliver results.
-* Track record of hiring engineers and managers.
+* Track record of hiring analysts & managers.
-* Excellent written and verbal communication skills.
-Able to convey bottom-line message to executives at C & VP level.
+* Excellent written and verbal communication skills, able to deliver bottom-line messaging to executives at C-suite & VP level.
 * Bias for action with an ability to work in a fast-paced environment with shifting priorities.
 * Ability to work collaboratively and efficiently with stakeholders throughout the organization.
 * Experience building a world-class data analytics function.